rust-lang/book/src/ch17-04-streams.md

 Instead, we leave `get_messages` as a regular function which returns a stream, and spawn a task to handle the async `sleep` calls.

-> Note: calling `spawn_task` like this works because we already set up our
+> Note: calling `spawn_task` in this way works because we already set up our
 > runtime.
 Calling this particular implementation of `spawn_task` *without*
 > first setting up a runtime will cause a panic.
 Other implementations choose
 > different tradeoffs: they might spawn a new runtime and so avoid the panic but